HardlyDifficult/Tutorials/Chapter6.md

    - Add **ChangeScenePlayable**:
       - Position it to start a few seconds after the TimelineEventPlayable began.
       - Change the Scene Name to "YouWin".
- - Select the LevelManager and change the End of Level Playable to Level2Exit.
+ - Select the LevelController and change the End of Level Playable to Level2Exit.
  - Switch the Playable Director back to Level2Entrance.

 <hr></details><br>